sclukey/rmate-python/README.md

 # rmate

 The `rmate` program enables editing files on a remote computer with TextMate 2 via an SSH connection.
-This Python implementation works with both Python 2 and Python 3.
+This Python implementation has been tested with versions 2.4-3.4.

 ## Setting up `rmate`